lassesuomela/webasto-backend/README.md

 ---
 ## Usage

 Bearer Authorization token needs to be set in every request.
+That token can be either API KEY from Database or it can also be JWT that you get from loggin in.

 GET example request: http://localhost:8080/api/timers.
 This will return JSON object with these key value pairs:
 ```